zuplo/docs/docs/articles/log-plugins.md

 - `logSource`: Whether the log originated from Zuplo system code (`system`) or from customer code (`user`)
 - `requestRayId`: The value of the Cloudflare Ray ID.
-This value is used internally to coordinate log event in Zuplo to log events in Cloudflare.
-It is provided in your logs for potential troubleshooting.
-Normally, it is recommended to rely on the `requestId` for tracing.
+This value is used internally to coordinate log event in Zuplo to log events in Cloudflare. it's provided in your logs for potential troubleshooting.
+Normally, it's recommended to rely on the `requestId` for tracing.